 Hello, I’m Sophy.

-Here’s the short version of my about page, the one that works for my six year old:
+Here’s the short version of my about page:

 I help people tell stories.